-The monthly rental charge for the City's housing rental properties is based on a rate per square metre applied to the size of the unit being rented, coupled with a set of premiums/deductions based on the location, maintenance level and facilities of the specific property.
+The monthly rental charge for the City's housing rental properties is based on a rate per square meter applied to the size of the unit being rented, coupled with a set of premiums/deductions based on the location, maintenance level and facilities of the specific property for which the rent is charged.

-Through addressing the economic challenges faced by many poorer residents, particularly those residing in the City's rental stock, the total average increase in rental charges for the City's housing rental properties for 2016/17 has been retained at an affordable level, namely an annual increase of 6,05% for units with separate water meters, or 8,61% for units where rental charges include water.
-Acknowledging the ongoing multi-year implications of inflation on the costs associated with the management of rental properties, including the maintenance of the properties as well as administrative costs, the annual increase in rental charges is not directly aligned with the full economic cost of operating the rental units.
-Instead, the City subsidises the difference between the rental based on economic cost recovery (CPI-linked) and the actual amount charged.
-Tenants who were occupying the City's rental properties in 2007 receive a subsidy of 20% of the rental charge, being the final portion of the phase-out programme that was not fully implemented by the City to facilitate affordability for long-standing tenants.
-This key initiative, which is reflected in the City's Housing Debt Management Policy, supports affordable rental for many poor communities, underpins the City's initiatives in terms of housing debt collection, and ensures that the City's housing debtor book does not unduly increase due to potentially unaffordable charges.
+Through addressing the economic challenges faced by many poorer communities residing in the City's rental stock in particular, the average total percentage increase in the monthly rental charges associated with the City's rental properties has been retained at an affordable level and is based on an annual increase of 4,88% (for units with separate water meters) or 6,30% (for units that include water in the rental charge) for 2015/16.
+Acknowledging the ongoing multi-year implications of inflation on the costs associated with the management of rental properties, including maintenance and administrative costs, the annual percentage increase in rental charges is not directly aligned with the full economic cost of operating the rental units.
+Rental increases operate on a City of Cape Town-subsidised basis for the financial differential between economic cost recovery (i.e. CPI-linked rentals) and the actual amount charged.
+Tenants who occupied City rental properties in 2007 receive a subsidy of 20% of the rental charge, being the final portion of the phase-out programme that was not fully implemented by the City to ensure affordability for long-standing tenants.
+This key initiative, which is reflected in the City's Housing Debt Management Policy, ensures affordable rentals for many poor communities, underpins the City's housing debt collection drives as well as supports the sustainable management of the City's housing debtor book.

-The proposed 2016/17 housing rental charge is in line with previous annual rental increases and is again aimed at ensuring affordability for the City's poorer communities.
-The rental rate (per square metre, per month) is R9,12 for units with separate water meters, or R13,37 where rental charges include water charges.
-The City's housing premiums and deductions charge structure, which addresses the variations in the City's diverse rental properties, remains as follows:
+The proposed 2015/16 housing rental charge is similar to previous annual rental increase percentages, which, through targeting affordability for poorer communities, were aligned with the City's general annual increases.
+The rental rate (per square meter per month) is R8,60 (for units with separate water meters) or R12,31 (including water charges, where applicable).
+The City's charge structure for housing premiums and deductions, which addresses the variations in the City's diverse rental properties, remains as follows: discounts on account - outside toilet (R20 per month); external water (R30 per month); no ceiling (R15 per month); premiums on account - saleable unit (R4,50 per month); well maintained (R5 per month); local environment (R3,50 per month); well located (R5 per month); hot water cylinder (R4 per month).
+A surcharge for tenants earning a monthly income above the rental income threshold (R3 500) is charged at a stepped rate, as follows: R3 501-R7 500 (8%) and R7 501-R10 000 (10%).
+Tenants with a monthly income of more than R10 000 will pay a surcharge of 25% of any amount above R10 000.

-Discounts on account

-- Outside toilet (R20 per month)

-- External water (R30 per month)

-- No ceiling (R15 per month)

-Premiums on account

-- Saleable unit (R4,50 per month)

-- Well maintained (R5 per month)

-- Local environment (R3,50 per month)

-- Well located (R5 per month)

-- Hot-water cylinder (R4 per month)

-A surcharge for tenants earning a monthly income that exceeds the rental income threshold of R3 500 is charged at a stepped rate of 8% for those earning R3 501 to R7 500, and 10% for those earning R7 501 to R10 000.
-Tenants who earn more than R10 000 per month will pay a surcharge of 25% of any amount above R10 000.